blainehansen/vue-async-everything/README.md

 })
 ```

 - A function that returns a promise, or a normal value if you don't want a request to be made.
+If you're not using vue-axios, this is probably what you'll have to do all of the time.

 ```js
 new Vue({